cloneofghosts/python-pirate-weather/README.md

 **Methods**
 	- **currently()**
-		- Returns a ForecastioDataPoint object
+		- Returns a PirateWeatherDataPoint object
 	- **minutely()**
-		- Returns a ForecastioDataBlock object
+		- Returns a PirateWeatherDataBlock object
 	- **hourly()**
-		- Returns a ForecastioDataBlock object
+		- Returns a PirateWeatherDataBlock object
 	- **daily()**
-		- Returns a ForecastioDataBlock object
+		- Returns a PirateWeatherDataBlock object
 	- **update()**
 		- Refreshes the forecast data by making a new request.

 ----------------------------------------------------

-*class* forecastio.models.ForecastioDataBlock
+*class* pirateweather.models.PirateWeatherDataBlock
 ---------------------------------------------

 Contains data about a forecast over time.